-Scent marketing continues to be a growing trend that works.
-So – what can scent do for a business?
+Scent marketing continues to be a growing trend that is effective in business settings.
+What can scent do for your business?

 Build value.
-Scented areas are perceived as higher-end and more luxurious.
-For example: A Nike study showed scent affected desirability of shoes in 84% of subjects, with subjects willing to pay 10-20% more in scented environments.
+Shoppers are more likely to perceive scented areas as higher-end and more luxurious.
+For example, a Nike study showed that scent marketing positively impacted the desirability of shoes in 84% of subjects, and those customers were willing to pay 10-20% more in scented environments for products they desired.

 Increase shopper dwell time.
 Shoppers tend to stay longer in locations using a scent solution, by an average of at least 15 minutes.
-For example: A study showed Samsung shoppers underestimated actual shopping time by 26% and visited three times more product categories when exposed to scent marketing.
-An additional casino study showed a 45% revenue increase for slot machines in scented areas, and a 40% increase in dwell time vs. areas without scent.
+Scent marketing research showed that Samsung shoppers underestimated actual shopping time by 26% and visited three times more product categories when exposed to themed fragrances.
+An additional study in a casino demonstrated a 45% revenue increase for slot machines in scented areas, and a 40% increase in dwell time versus. areas without scent.

 Improve employee productivity & satisfaction.
-Different scents can improve environments and influence emotions and reactions.
-For example: A Japanese company found that lavender and jasmine soothed data entry operator stress, while a lemon scent increased productivity by up to 54%.
+A Japanese company found that lavender and jasmine soothed data entry operator stress, while a lemon scent increased productivity by up to 54%.

 Promote a theme or product.
 Scent can add character to a themed environment, help customers “escape” to another place, or promote a product.
 For example: A well-known night club in London doubled their sales of a particular Malibu drink by introducing a coconut scent into the atmosphere.

 Researchers have found that the use of fragrances can help reduce anxiety amongst patients.
 For example, vanilla can reduce claustrophobia in MRI facilities, calm pre-surgery and dental patients, and can reduce patient cancellations.